- Home

 Online Application:

-- Click here to open online application form, fill out the form online, and submit.
+- Click here to open the on-line application form, fill out the form online, and submit.

 Fillable Application Form:

-- Click here to download the form (in PDF format), fill it out, the form and e-mal or mail, see below for the addresses.
+- Click here to download the form (in PDF format), fill out the form and e-mail or mail, see below for the addresses.

 Send Your PDF Application if you choose to apply by e-mail or mail

-Download the PDF form using the link in related program above, fill it out, and e-mal or mail it to the address below.
-You must include any necessary income documentation as well.
+Download the PDF form using the link in related program above, fill out and e-mal or mail it to the address below.
+You must attach copies of required documentation as well.

 - Email to: taxrelief@charlottesville.gov